In 2021, tuition for full-time students at St Francis College was $27,188 a year.

-St. Francis College is a private, religious institution, so it has the same tuition for residents of New York as it does for residents from other states.
+St. Francis College is a private, religious institution, so it has the same tuition for students from New York as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Room and board at St Francis College is $19,100 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at St. Francis College is $17,200 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining halls.

 |Total Estimated Costs|